Smart Ways to Give

 Consider us for your DAF contribution.

 Donor Advised Funds (DAFs) continue to be one of the fastest-growing charitable financial instruments, due to their flexibility and tax advantages.
-If you have a DAF or are thinking about starting one, please consider Food Bank of the Rockies for a potential contribution.
+If you have a DAF or are thinking about starting one, please consider Food Bank of Wyoming for a potential contribution.

 We take our commitment to financial transparency and efficiency very seriously, and we would love to demonstrate the incredible good your contribution can do here.